BND Hamburger Icon

 Knowing who your competitors are and how their products, services and marketing strategies affect you is critical to your business’s survival.
 Whether you’re a Fortune 500 company or a small, local business, competition has a direct influence on your success.

-One way to analyze your competition and determine your industry standing is to use Porter’s Five Forces model.
-Originally developed by Harvard Business School’s Michael E. Porter in 1979, the Five Forces model looks at five factors that determine whether a business can be profitable in relation to other businesses in the industry.
+One way to analyze your competition and understand your market position is to use Porter’s Five Forces model.
+Originally developed by Harvard Business School’s Michael E. Porter in 1979, the Five Forces model looks at five specific factors that determine whether a business can be profitable in relation to other businesses in the industry.

 Using Porter’s Five Forces and other analytics models will help you understand where your company fits in the industry landscape.